prioberoi/deep-learning-img-recognition/README.md

 ### Optimizing

-Each tuning effort will be labeled so you can look up the runtime in the appendix below.
+Each tuning effort will be labeled so you can look up the runtime in the appendix at the bottom.
 Additionally, between each model run, the model parameters will be reset to model_1 (the default), so we can compare each subsequent model back to the original.

 #### Stopping training